 To maintain the appearance of the walls, clean periodically with warm water and a mild soap solution.
 Dry thoroughly to prevent ice buildup.
 Do not use caustic or abrasive cleaners.
-Use only a damp mop to clean floor panels.
-DO NOT HOSE DOWN OR POUR WATER ON FLOOR PANELS.
+Use only a well wrung out damp mop to clean floor panels.
+DO NOT HOSE DOWN OR POUR WATER ON WALL OR FLOOR PANELS.
 Panel seams are designed to hold temperature not water.